paratwarpranay/autodidactic-qml/README.md

 A **k-step curve** tests whether recovery is path-dependent rather than local:

 - CI(1) ≈ 0 but CI(k) rises at larger k → recovery is nonlocal / requires trajectory
-- CI(k) ≈ 0 for all k → no recoverable basin under the tested constraints
+- CI(k) ≈ 0 for all k tested → no recoverable basin under the tested constraints

 Practically, this matters for: